About Clive Augusto -Pindula, Local Knowledge

 |+

 '''Clive Farai Augusto''' is a Zimbabwean footballer who plays for in the Premier League.
-He is a former player for [[Chicken Inn Football Club]] and [[Ngezi Platinum F.C.]] as a striker.
+He is a former player for [[Football Club]] and [[Ngezi Platinum F.C.]] as a striker.

 ==Background==